Skip to content

 Requesting software installs

-As DSH is a secure environment, all software that is not already available in Artifactory must be evaluated for vulnerabilities with arisk assesment before being installed.
-This might take some days and in some complex cases, it can extend to weeks.
-If dangeours vulnerabilities are found, DSH reserves the right to do not install the software requested for security reasons.
+As the DSH is a secure environment, all software that is not already available in Artifactory will be subject to a rigorous security, validation, and vulnerability assessment process before being installed.
+This might take several days, and in some complex cases it can extend to weeks.
+If the risk is deemed to be too significant, we reserve the right to refuse installation of the requested software for security reasons.

 Menu_JupyterHub_R